MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/clearing-browsing-data.md

 <!-- ====================================================================== -->
-## Clear the specified kinds of browsing data, within a specified time range
+## Clear specified data kinds, within a specified time range

 <!-- function 3 -->

-This method clears the data of the specified kinds that was created between the specified start time and end time.
-It clears the data from the user data folder for the associated profile for which the method is called.
+This method clears the specified kinds of browsing data that was created between the specified start time and end time.
+It clears the data from the user data folder for the associated profile on which the method is called.

 C++ method signature: